Overview

 Tackling a Manaslu trek in January or February means leaning on teahouses and hearty meals to keep you going through the Himalayan chill.
 These basic lodges and simple foods are your lifeline on the trail, but winter’s harsh vibe calls for some planning.

-In winter, some teahouses shut down, and others run on skeleton crews.
+In winter in Manslu, some teahouses shut down, and others run on skeleton crews.
 So, book ahead through Radiant Treks.
 Beds come with thin blankets, so your -20°C sleeping bag is a must.

 Hot showers?
-Rare above 3,000 meters and you need to pay an extra charge when they exist.
-Toilets are often shared squat-style — pack toilet paper and sanitizer.
+Hot showers are rare above 3,000 meters and are usually subject to an additional charge.
+Toilets are often shared squat-style—pack toilet paper and sanitizer.
 Places like Dharamsala feel like sturdy tents, so don’t expect luxury.

 Meals are basic but filling.
 Dal bhat — lentils, rice, and veggies — is the go-to for energy.
-You’ll also find soups, momos and fried rice, plus ginger tea to warm your bones.
+You’ll also find soups, momos and fried rice, as well as ginger tea to warm your bones.

 Veggie options are common, but hygiene can be iffy.
 Stick to guide-recommended spots.
 Meat’s risky in winter, so skip it.
 Pack snacks like nuts or energy bars for remote stretches.

-Book teahouses early, bring water purifiers.
+Book teahouses early, and bring water purifiers.
 A little tip to teahouse hosts might score extra stove time!
+Learn more about food and accommodation on the Manaslu trek to plan your meals and lodging in winter.

 Cultural Features

-The Manaslu trek in January or February is not only filled with natural beauty but cultural richness, too.
+The Manaslu trek in winter is filled with natural beauty and has cultural richness, too.
 The winter season is a blend of vibrant culture and jaw-dropping scenery.
 Gurung villages like Namrung reflect the charm of Tibetan Buddhism in the region.
 Likewise, colorful prayer flags can be seen dancing against snowy peaks.

 Meanwhile, if Lhosar hits in February, you can be part of the festive celebration.
 You may join locals to savor tsampa and enjoy festive chants.
 Likewise, Pungyen Gompa offers a quiet spiritual retreat in winter in the Manaslu region.